-Parkland shooter on cellphone video: 'You'll all know who I am'
+Parkland shooter described plans on cellphone video

-(CNN)The former student who gunned down 17 people at Marjory Stoneman Douglas High School in Parkland, Florida, recorded his plans on cellphone videos, saying in one: "From the wrath of my power they will know who I am."
+(CNN)The former student who gunned down 17 people at Marjory Stoneman Douglas High School in Parkland, Florida, recorded his plans on three cellphone videos, saying in one that he would try to kill at least 20 people.

 According to newly released transcripts of the videos obtained from a source close to the investigation, Nikolas Cruz details how he will carry out the shooting.